-Read CSPI's new report, "Food Dyes: A Rainbow of Risks," to learn more.
+Read CSPI's new report, "Seeing Red: Time for Action on Food Dyes," to learn more.

 Considering the adverse impact of these chemicals on children, and considering how easily they can be replaced with safe, natural ingredients, it's time to get rid of them altogether from the United States and Canada.

 Kellogg's Nutri-Grain bars are made with natural colorings in Britain but contain food dyes in the United States.

 In January 2016, Mars agreed to remove all artifical colors from their candies.

 - Seeing Red: Time for Action on Food Dyes, January 2016

 - Food Dyes: A Rainbow of Risks, June 2010

 - Diet, ADHD & Behavior: A Quarter Center Review (updated 2009)